turnkeylinux-apps/xoops/README.rst

    - Installed from upstream source code to /var/www/xoops

+     **Security note**: Updates to XOOPS may require supervision so they **ARE NOT** configured to install automatically.
+See "Upgrading from previous versions" section of the `Xoops release notes`_.

 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port 12322 - uses SSL).